 KTC believes in playing a key role in contributing towards the economic growth and well-being of the community.
-As a company with high corporate social responsibility, KTC remained focused on creating value in the lives of the community, especially during the Financial Year Ended 2021 where Covid-19 pandemic not only affects business operations but also the local society and community at large.
+As a company with high corporate social responsibility, KTC remained focused on creating value in the lives of the community, especially during the FYE 2022 where the local society and community facing inflation pressure due to Covid-19 pandemic.

-The Group has dedicated efforts in supporting local society and community during Financial Year Ended 2021 where most of the people are suffering from the effects of Covid-19 pandemic.
-In line with this, KTC Group has donated various items i.e.: bun / bread, milk powder, rice, frozen fish and drinking water to the local society and community.
+The Group has dedicated efforts in supporting local society and community during FYE2022 where most of the people are suffering the effects of the Covid-19 pandemic and inflation.
+In line with this, KTC Group has donated various items i.e.: bun / bread, milk powder, food bag, drinking water and etc to the local society and community.

-Contributions made towards donation of items in Financial Year Ended 2021 are as below:
+Contributions made towards donation of items in FYE2022 are as below: